 Batey Libertad Learning Center

-Yspaniola teaches Spanish language literacy to students ages 4 to 14 in Batey Libertad.
-With one Director of Community Education Programs, seven full and part-time teachers, and four teaching assistants from the batey, our Learning Center serves over 115 children and young adults from the community.
+Yspaniola teaches Spanish language literacy to students ages four to 14 in Batey Libertad.
+With one Academic Director, three full and part-time teachers, and three teaching assistants from the batey, we serve over 120 children and young adults from the community.
 Our curriculum helps students in the batey develop skills not acquired in public school, where the quality of instruction is inadequate and students often complete primary school unable to read at the most basic level.

-In addition to its academic year-long classes, the Learning Center houses a community library with books in English and Spanish, as well as a Food Program, which provides nutritious snacks to students prior to class to improve classroom focus and incentivize attendance.
+In addition to its academic year-long classes, the Learning Center houses a community library with Spanish-language books, as well as a Food Program, which provides nutritious snacks to students prior to class to improve classroom focus and incentivize attendance.

 Youth Summer Camp